edgedb/edgedb/docs/guides/tutorials/trpc.rst

 Set up Express server with tRPC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here’s how you can create an Express server and integrate **tRPC**:
+Here's how you can create an Express server and integrate **tRPC**:

 .. code-block:: typescript